-Stage 3 means the cancer has spread from the cervix into the structures around it.
+Stage 3 means the cancer has spread from the cervix into the structures around it or into the lymph nodes in the pelvis or abdomen.
 You usually have a combination of chemotherapy and radiotherapy (chemoradiotherapy) for stage 3 cervical cancer.

 What is it?